JWST/NIRCam 4-5 $\mu$m Imaging of the Giant Planet AF Lep b: Acknowledgements

 \section{Acknowledgements}

 We greatly appreciate the efforts of the JWST mission operations team for rapidly scheduling this DD program.
+We thank Jarron Leisenring and Julien Girard for helpful conversations on the throughput of the occulting mask.
 K.F. acknowledges support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 2137420.
 B.P.B. acknowledges support from the National Science Foundation grant AST-1909209, NASA Exoplanet Research Program grant 20-XRP20$\_$2-0119, and the Alfred P. Sloan Foundation.
 T.D.P is supported by a UKRI/EPSRC Stephen Hawking Fellowship.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#4558.
 Support for program \#4558 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127.
+The JWST data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[doi: 10.17909/eag5-4157]{https://doi.org/10.17909/eag5-4157}.
 This research has made use of the VizieR catalogue access tool, CDS, Strasbourg, France (DOI: 10.26093/cds/vizier).
 The original description of the VizieR service was published in 2000, A\&AS 143, 23.
 This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
 Based on observations made with ESO Telescopes at the La Silla Paranal Observatory under programme ID 2111.C-5021(B).
 This work was supported by a NASA Keck PI Data Award, administered by the NASA Exoplanet Science Institute.
 Data presented herein were obtained at the W. M. Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency's scientific partnership with the California Institute of Technology and the University of California.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.

 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.